-- 2.7 The following schools are located within Hayle parish areas: - Bodriggy Academy is a primary school covering the ages 3 11, with 351 pupils enrolled; - Penpol School is a primary school covering the ages 4 11, with an enrolment of 381; - Hayle Community School covers the ages 11 16 and has 577 pupils; - St Piran's School is an independent school covering the ages 3 16 and has 55 pupils.
+- 2.7 The following schools are located within Hayle parish area5: - Bodriggy Academy is a primary school covering the ages 3 11, with 351 pupils enrolled; - Penpol School is a primary school covering the ages 4 11, with an enrolment of 381; - Hayle Community School covers the ages 11 16 and has 577 pupils;

-Bodriggy Academy and Penpol Schools are full and cannot fulfil 'first preference' requests for all local parents.
+parents.
 The Hayle Community School has sufficient capacity at present.